 Most people post bios that they pretend others have written by drafting in third-person prose.
 Let me have a go in first person, so that I can add a little colour and context to the conventional boastfest.

 I describe myself as a social entrepreneur and writer.
-I founded and am a board director of Solarcentury, an international solar solutions company (1998 – present), and founded and am chair of SolarAid, a charity funded with 5% of Solarcentury’s annual profits that builds solar lighting markets in Africa (2006 – present).
+I founded and was a board director of Solarcentury, an international solar energy company (1998 – 2020), and I founded and was chair of SolarAid, a charity funded with 5% of Solarcentury’s annual profits that helps solar-lighting entrepreneurs get started in Africa (2006 – 2020).
 I chaired Carbon Tracker, a climate-and-finance think tank analysing climate risk in the capital markets, from its start in 2010 until 2017.
 These days I am founder and exec director of Bunloit Rewilding Ltd, a start-up enhancing carbon, growing biodiversity and accelerating the rural green new deal on Scottish estates (two at present).

 I love to teach, but don’t have time for much of it.
-I lecture on short courses in business and society at the Universities of Cambridge (UK) and St Gallen (Switzerland).
-I was an Associate Fellow at the Environmental Change Institute at Oxford University (1997 – 201?).
+I have lectured on short courses in business and society at the Universities of Cambridge (UK) and St Gallen (Switzerland).
+I was an Associate Fellow at the Environmental Change Institute at Oxford University (1997 – 2015).

 I have won a few awards along the way.
 I was the first winner of the first Hillary Laureate for International Leadership in Climate Change (2009) for general work on climate change, won a Gothenburg Prize (2015) for my solar work, and was the first non-Dutch winner of a Royal Dutch Honorary Sustainability Award (2016), a particular thrill as you can imagine, given how many Dutch friends and colleagues I have.